usethesource/rascal/src/org/rascalmpl/courses/Tutor/API/API.md

 #### Pitfalls

-* This approach requires that functions with the same name are grouped together in the source file. (((TODO-want to group definitions by name in the documentation)))
+* This approach requires that functions with the same name are grouped together in the source file.
 * You need to run the tutor compiler before errors in the documentation tags are detected.